Willingen: Location

 Willingen is found in Waldeck-Frankenberg district in the Upland.
 Its main town stretches between two river valleys, the Hoppecke in the west and the Itter in the east.
 The ski resort Skigebiet Willingen is near.
 It is located 60 km west of Kassel.
 Mühlenkopfschanze ski jump is also located here.

-Neighbouring communities
+Neighbouring municipalities

-Willingen borders in the north on the community of Diemelsee, in the east on the town of Korbach, in the south on the community of Medebach, and in the west on the towns of Winterberg, Olsberg and Brilon (all three in the Hochsauerlandkreis in North Rhine-Westphalia).
+Willingen borders in the north on the municipality of Diemelsee, in the east on the town of Korbach, in the south on the municipality of Medebach, and in the west on the towns of Winterberg, Olsberg and Brilon (all three in the Hochsauerlandkreis in North Rhine-Westphalia).

-Constituent communities
+Constituent municipalities

 Willingen consists of the following centres: